megangraft/BanishedManual/README.md

   - Let the player add new animals to a new pasture
   - Let the player trade for that animal
   - Can't just let the player take the loss, there would be no way to chase those checks
-- YAML setting to include Orchard in logic as a source of logs
+- YAML setting to include Orchard in logic as a source of logs (also consider removing Bridge as an alternative to Forester for midgame logic gate).
+Could just replace this with event "can replenish wood"
 - YAML setting to control filler resources
   - Going back and forth on whether to force a balanced spread of the 8 filler resources, or let the the world gen several "Resource of Choice" filler
   - We could let the player decide with YAML options: